tethys-ts/tethysts/sphinx/source/usage.rst

 .. ipython:: python

-  station_id = 'fedeb59e6c7f47597a7d47c7'
+  station_id = '4db28a9db0cb036507490887'

-  results = t1.get_results(dataset_id, station_id, remove_height=True, output='Dataset')
+  results = t1.get_results(dataset_id, station_id, output='Dataset')
   results

 Unlike the previously returned objects, the results object (in this case) is an xarray Dataset.
 This xarray Dataset contains both the results (temperature) and all of the previous dataset and station data.
 Other options include an xarray DataArray, dictionary, and JSON.
-The results are stored/structured according to CF conventions v1.8.
+The results are indexed by geometry, height, and time.
+The geometry dimension is a hexadecimal encoded Well-Known Binary (WKB) representation of the geometry.
+This was used to be flexible on the geometry type (i.e. points, lines, or polygons) and the WKB ensures that the geometry is stored accurately.
+This is a standard format by the Open Geospatial Consortium (OGC) and can be parsed by many programs including shapely, PostGIS, etc. Using WKB in a geometry dimension does not follow CF conventions.
+This was a trade off between flexibility, simplicity, and following standards.
+I picked flexibility and simplicity.

-Similar to the get_stations spatial query, the get_results method has a built-in nearest neighbor query if you omit the station_id and pass either geometry dict or a combination of latitude and longitude.
+Similar to the get_stations spatial query, the get_results method has a built-in nearest neighbour query if you omit the station_id and pass either geometry dict or a combination of latitude and longitude.

 .. ipython:: python

-  station_id = 'fedeb59e6c7f47597a7d47c7'
+  station_id = '4db28a9db0cb036507490887'
-  geometry = {'type': 'Point', 'coordinates': [175.3, -37.3]}
+  geometry = {'type': 'Point', 'coordinates': [172.0, -42.8]}

-  results = t1.get_results(dataset_id, geometry=geometry, remove_height=True, output='Dataset')
+  results = t1.get_results(dataset_id, geometry=geometry, squeeze_dims=True, output='Dataset')
   results

 If you want to get more than one station per dataset, then you can use the get_bulk_results.
 This simply runs concurrent thread requests for multiple stations results.
-The output will concatenate on the station_id dimension.
+The output will concatenate on the geometry dimension.

 .. ipython:: python

-  station_ids = [station_id, 'fe9a63fae6f7fe58474bb3c0']
+  station_ids = [station_id, '474f75b4de127caca088620a']

-  results = t1.get_bulk_results(dataset_id, station_ids, remove_height=True, output='Dataset')
+  results = t1.get_bulk_results(dataset_id, station_ids, squeeze_dims=True, output='Dataset')
   results

 If a run_date is not passed to the get_results method, then the latest run date will be returned.
 If you'd like to list all the run dates and to choose which run date you'd like to pass to the get_results or get_bulk_results methods, then you can use the get_run_dates method.